rvelhote/opennode-magento/README.md

 - Create a build script to generate a release worthy package rather than the source code
 - Include Docker related configurations and allow a full environment to the created with docker-compose
 - Test various PHP versions
-- Handle the PROCESSING state correctly.
-As it is now orders in the PROCESSING state might still be canceled